JohnMKreski/msse692-backend/README.md

 ## License

-This project is developed as part of the **MSSE 692 Practicum** at Regis University.
+This project is developed as part of the **MSSE 692 Practicum I** at Regis University.
-(You can add a license section here if you want open-source licensing later.)